Tractability Frontiers in Multi-Robot Coordination and Geometric Reconfiguration: Optimal decoupling into sequential plans

-We present the formal problem statement for optimal decoupling, based on the definitions in~\cite{DBLP:conf/rss/BergSLM09}.
-We are given an MRMP instance $I$ for a set $R$ of robots.
+We recall the definition of the problem of optimal decoupling into sequential plans following~\cite{DBLP:conf/rss/BergSLM09}.
+We are given an MRMP instance $\I$ consisting of a set $R$ of robots, each with its own start and target positions.
 A \textit{decoupled execution sequence} is an ordered partition $S=(R_1, \ldots, R_k)$ of $R$, i.e., $R_i \cap R_j = \emptyset$ for $i \neq j$ and $\bigcup_i R_i = R$.
-Such a sequence is a \textit{solution sequence} for $I$ if there is a motion plan that can be divided into $k$ time intervals $\tau_1, \ldots, \tau_k$ where at each interval $\tau_i$ only the robots in $R_i$ move.
-Equivalently, $S$ is a solution sequence if for each $1 \le i \le k$, the set of robots $R_i \in S$ can move from their start to target positions while the robots of $R_1, \ldots, R_{i-1}$ are placed as obstacles at their \textit{target} positions and the robots of $R_{i+1}, \ldots, R_k$ are placed as obstacles at their \textit{start} positions.
-The dimension of a solution sequence $S$, $\dim(S)$, is the size of the largest group of robots in $S$, i.e., $\dim(S) = \max_{R_i \in S} |R_i|$.
-A solution sequence $S$ is \emph{optimal} if it has the smallest dimension over all possible solution sequences for $I$.\footnote{In general, one can define minimality in terms of the sum of the degrees of freedom of the robots in $R_i$ instead of $|R_i|$.
-When all the robots are identical the measures are equivalent.} The problem of optimal decoupling is to find an optimal solution sequence.
+Such a sequence is a \textit{solution sequence} for $\I$ if there is a motion plan bringing the robots to their respective targets (without causing collisions) that can be divided into $k$ time intervals $\tau_1, \ldots, \tau_k$ where at each interval $\tau_i$ only the robots in $R_i$ move.
+The dimension of a solution sequence $S$, denoted by $\dim(S)$, is the size of the largest set of robots in $S$, i.e., $\dim(S) \coloneqq \max_{R_i \in S} |R_i|$.
+A solution sequence $S$ is \emph{optimal} if it has the smallest dimension over all possible solution sequences for $\I$.
+The problem asks to find an optimal solution sequence.

-We relate our hardness result to the decision problem version of optimal decoupling, which is defined as follows:

-\textbf{Problem:} Let $I$ be an instance of MRMP and $\ell$ be an integer.
-Does $I$ have a solution sequence $S$ with a dimension of at most $\ell$?

-In monotone MRMP we consider the feasibility of the best possible sequential decoupling, since each robot must be decoupled from all the others in a feasible instance.
-Therefore, the connection to optimal decoupling is quite apparent: A montone MRMP instance $I$ is feasible if and only if the corresponding optimal decoupling instance has a solution sequence $S$ with a dimension of at most 1.
-Therefore, we obtain the following: \begin{theorem} Optimal decoupling into sequential plans in NP-hard. \end{theorem}